 How to Change Name or Surname In France?

 If you’re wondering how to change your name in France, you’re not alone.
-This is a frequently asked question for owners of British passports and expats living in France.
-There are several reasons why someone may need to do this, with perhaps the most obvious being marriage.
+This is a frequently asked question for British passport holders and expats living in France.
+There are several reasons someone may need to do this, with marriage perhaps the most obvious.
 However, people may need to apply for a change of name due to other circumstances, including a desire to change birth names, divorce, changing a child’s surname to match the mother’s or transgender name changes.

-Regardless of the reason, the reality is that while changing names isn’t particularly out of the ordinary in the UK, in France it’s not common practice.
+Regardless of the reason, the reality is that while changing names isn’t particularly out of the ordinary in the UK, in France, it’s not common practice.
 Generally, the French government will need to see “motif légitime” (a legitimate reason) for requests like this.
-Although that is still the case, a slight relaxation in some cases does loosen it up a little.
+Although that is still the case, a slight relaxation in some cases loosens it.
 Here’s all you need to know.

 New Law on Name Change

 On 1st July 2022, a new law simplified the process of requesting a name change in France.
-These changes specifically target chosen surnames (in an attempt to level up equality between maternal and paternal surnames) and people who would like to change their birth names.
+These changes specifically target chosen surnames (to level the playing field between maternal and paternal surnames) and people who would like to change their birth names.
 Here is what the new law covers:

 • A relaxation on chosen surname changes – this is to simplify the process for mothers who want to add their surname to a child’s birth certificate.
-They can do this without the approval of the other parent by visiting the town hall or police station.
+They can do this without the other parent’s approval by visiting the town hall or the police station.

 • Changing birth names – people can now change their names once in their lifetime, to add or substitute the names on their birth certificate.
 This can be done through a dedicated form at the town hall.